SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Introduction

 Our main contributions and findings are as follows: \begin{itemize} \item We introduce SEIS, the first subspace-based framework to explicitly disentangle equivariance from invariance within internal representations.
-By introducing a spatially-aware matricization strategy, SEIS enables layer-wise, label-free diagnosis of geometric stability without explicit transformation modeling. \item We reveal the internal geometric trajectory of ResNets, showing that early layers establish strict equivariance, which trades off for invariance in deeper layers.
-We further demonstrate that data augmentation significantly amplifies this deep-layer invariance while preserving the equivariance. \item We demonstrate that the equivariance-invariance trade-off is malleable and dictated by task priors and feature propagation strategies.
-Multi-task learning reveals a synergistic effect of complementary objectives on shared encoder representations, while skip connections actively restore equivariance lost during decoding \end{itemize}
+By introducing a spatially-aware matricization strategy, SEIS enables layer-wise, label-free diagnosis of geometric stability without explicit transformation modeling. \item We show that the equivariance--invariance trade-off is not intrinsic but is systematically shaped by training dynamics and task objectives.
+Data augmentation actively strengthens both equivariance and invariance simultaneously rather than trading one for the other.
+Multi-task learning produces synergistic gains in both properties, with the jointly trained encoder surpassing single-task models on both metrics. \item We provide a unified empirical analysis across architectures, demonstrating that convolutional, transformer-based, and Multi-Layer Perceptron (MLP)-based models exhibit fundamentally different geometric behaviors, and identifying key architectural factors such as skip connections and positional encoding that govern the preservation of spatial structure. \end{itemize}